nightsky78/DT_VoiceChat/README.md

 # DT_VoiceChat

 ## Purpose
 Inspired by Star Trek and a YouTube Video by Part Time Larry (https://www.youtube.com/watch?v=Si0vFx_dJ5Y&list=WL&index=18) I create a short python file which adds a voice frontend to ChatGPT.

+## Usage
+With the activation-word "Computer" the progamm listens to your voice.
+Then you can interact with ChatGPT.
+If your want to finish the conversation, say "conversation end".
+The programm is then again waiting for the activation-word.
+To end the program you can then say "program end".

 ## Installation
 1. Just clone the repo onto your computer.